 The Actions in Goal 2 were deemed effective in making progress towards this goal.
-Due to the COVID Pandemic students have had two years of non-traditional learning.
-This has created learning loss throughout the district.
+Learning loss continues throughout the district.
+All goals and actions were implemented during the 2022-23 school year.
+Students were provided Social /Emotional curriculum through the intern social worker and teacher's during breakfast time (2.1),

-All goals and actions were implemented during the 2021-2022 school year.
-Students were provided Social /Emotional curriculum (2.1), Retained school nurse (2.2), Retained school psychologist (2.3), Parent Engagement and conferences were provided (2.4), Parent communication system was implemented (2.5), Transportation was provided for home visits (2.6)
+Retained school nurse, that could have been more effective if the nurse were able to be available for the contracted amount of days.
+(2.2), Retained school psychologist was less effective due to only providing completion of IEPs, therefore next year an intern psychologist has been employed as a full time on -site position.
+(2.3), Parent Engagement and conferences were provided (2.4), Parent communication system was implemented (2.5), Transportation was provided for home visits home to school transportation when necessary (2.6)